IKEA's Lack shelves are as useful as they are ubiquitous. Here are 11 ways you can employ these little workhorses in every room of your house.

 The picture above is a shot of Rita Hazan's NYC apartment, designed by Jeremiah Brent and Nate Berkus and spotted on Domino.
 The Lack shelves' hidden brackets, which make them appear to float on the wall, create a clean look that's perfect for shoe storage in and out of the closet.

-A Lack with glass storage underneath is perfect for a home bar, as seen on I Heart Decorating.
+A Lack with retro-fitted glass storage underneath is perfect for a home bar or small kitchen, as seen on I Heart Decorating.

 Don't forget the cats!
 These wall-hung Lack shelves create a playscape for some lucky kitties, as seen on Pampered Petz.

-A little Lack shelf makes a great bedside table when space is at a premium.
-From Kelsey Design.
+From Kelsey Design, a little Lack shelf makes a great bedside table when space is at a premium.

 Don't have much space in your entryway?
-Create a little storage with some bins and Lack shelves, as seen on Parts of Sweden.
+Create a little storage with some bins and two parallel Lack shelves, as seen on Parts of Sweden.

-We love the look of a long, low console, and we love this idea, as seen on Design Sponge: a Lack shelf hung just high enough above the floor to allow for record storage underneath.
+We love the look of a long, low console, and we love this idea, as seen on Design*Sponge: a Lack shelf hung just high enough above the floor to allow for record storage underneath.
+By painting it the same color as the wall and moldings, it looks totally custom and high end.

 Can't get enough?
 Here are 10 more uses for IKEA's Lack shelves.